joaopauloschuler/neural-api/README.md

 | `TNNetPower`                 | 1D, 2D, or 3D               | Power         | Applies a power activation function.                                                                   |

 ### Trainable Bias (Shift) and Multiplication (Scaling) per Cell or Channel Allowing Faster Learning and Convergence
+When `TNNetCellBias` is added after convolutional layers, it introduces a trainable bias to each output cell of the convolutional layer.
+This can have several effects on the neural network:

+1. Fine-tuning: `TNNetCellBias` allows for fine-tuning of the network's output by adding a learnable bias to each cell.
+This can help the network adjust its predictions more precisely.
+2. Increased flexibility: by adding a bias to each cell individually, the network gains additional parameters to optimize, potentially allowing it to learn more complex representations.
+3. Improved learning speed: placing this layer before and after convolutions can speed up learning.
+This is because it gives the network an additional way to adjust its output, potentially making it easier to find optimal solutions.
+4. Parameter increase: adding `TNNetCellBias` increases the number of trainable parameters in the network.
+While this can be beneficial for learning, it also increases the model's complexity and the risk of overfitting.

+It's worth noting that the effectiveness of adding `TNNetCellBias` after convolutional layers can vary depending on the specific architecture and problem at hand.
+While it can potentially speed up learning and improve the network's flexibility, it's important to experiment and validate its impact on your particular use case. `TNNetChannelBias` adds a trainable bias to each channel in the output.
+It's like TNNetCellBias, but operating on entire channels instead of individual cells.

 | Layer Name                  | Input/Output Dimensions     | Description                                                                                           |
 |-----------------------------|-----------------------------|-------------------------------------------------------------------------------------------------------|
 | `TNNetCellBias`              | 1D, 2D, or 3D               | Trainable bias (shift) for each cell.                                                                 |